Sleeping Position Shoulder Pain: Which Position Is Causing It and How to Find Out

 Back sleeping is generally considered the most shoulder-friendly position - it distributes weight evenly and keeps the joint in a neutral position.
 But there are exceptions.

 Some people sleep on their back with one or both arms above their head.
 This position places the shoulder in sustained elevation and may compress the subacromial space over time - a risk factor for rotator cuff issues.
-Research published in the Journal of Shoulder and Elbow Surgery identified overhead arm positioning during sleep as a contributing factor in rotator cuff tendinopathy.
+Research on subacromial pressures during simulated sleep positions identified overhead arm positioning during sleep as a contributing factor in rotator cuff tendinopathy.

-Back sleeping with a mattress that doesn't support the natural thoracic curve may also cause the shoulders to roll forward, creating sustained internal rotation even without a lateral position.
+Back sleeping with a mattress that does not support the natural thoracic curve may also cause the shoulders to roll forward, creating sustained internal rotation even without a lateral position.

 Does stomach sleeping hurt your shoulders?